Code-Institute-Submissions/FitForLife/README.md

 #### Testing a Web Hook Endpoint using CLI
 For more complex problems with webhooks it is possible to test locally using the Srtipe CLI
 * [Stripe Documentation](https://stripe.com/docs/webhooks/test)

+## Features left to implement
+In the future, it would be nice to add a forum page where FFL members can communicate with eachother and share tips/usual information.

 # Application Structure
 * - model, data associated with the page